shuLhan/dsv/README.md

     Columns[1]: [b 2]
     Columns[1]: [c 3]

-"matrix" mode is where each record saved in their own row and column.
+"matrix" mode is where each record saved both in row and column.

 ### Output